 His work has been studied over the past century by academics who try to understand what it is about his tales that makes them so compelling.
-And why they continue to be relevant almost 200 years after their initial publication.
+And why they remain relevant almost 200 years after their initial publication.

 He is often cited as being “the Godfather” of mystery, detective fiction, science-fiction stories, and other genres.
 His work has been referenced in so many ways that his influence can still be seen today.

 Although he mysteriously died in 1849 at the age of 40, we still have a lot to learn from him about life and death.
-Below is a collection of interesting facts about Edgar Allan Poe that many may not have heard before.
+Below is a collection of interesting Edgar Allan Poe facts that many may not have heard before.

 17 Interesting Facts about Edgar Allan Poe

 Edgar Allan Poe was born in Boston on 19 January 1809.
-He lived in Richmond, Baltimore, Philadelphia, and New York, and became a man known for his dark and mysterious writings.
+He lived in Richmond, Baltimore, Philadelphia, and New York City, and became a man known for his dark and mysterious writings.

 Poe was well known as somewhat of a controversial figure during his time.
-He was known for his heavy drinking habits and often writing about death, decay, mental illness, and other morbid topics.
+He was known for his heavy drinking habits and often wrote about death, decay, mental illness, and other morbid topics.

 But what is fact, and what is fiction?
 We’re here to help figure that out.
-Here are 17 absolute facts about Edgar Allan Poe’s life, work, and strange death.
+Here are 17 fun facts about Edgar Allan Poe’s life, work, and strange death.

 1. Edgar Poe’s Parents Were Both Actors

-Edgar Poe was born to actors Elizabeth Arnold Hopkins and David Poe Jr. His father abandoned the family, so his mother raised him and his siblings alone.
-It’s believed that baby Edgar was named after a Shakespearean character from a play his parents were acting in the year he was born.
+Edgar Poe was born to actors Elizabeth Arnold Hopkins Poe and David Poe Jr. His father abandoned the family, so his mother raised him and his siblings alone.
+It’s believed that baby Edgar was named after a Shakespearean character from a play his parents were acting in the year he was born, King Lear.

 2. He Was the Middle Child

-All three of the Poe children were gifted in the arts of literature, with Rosalie becoming a teacher of penmanship.
+All three Poe children were gifted in the arts of literature, with Rosalie becoming a teacher of penmanship.
 William was an amateur poet and an American sailor.

 3. His Mother Died When He Was a Toddler